SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Whenever a target with damage immunity takes damage of the indicated type or from a power with the indicated keyword, they reduce the damage by the value of the immunity (to a minimum of 0 damage).
 If the value of the immunity is “all,” then the target takes no damage of the indicated type or from those powers.

 Certain creatures also have forced move damage immunity.
-Whenever they take damage from forced movement, that damage is reduced by a number equal to their immunity.
+Whenever they take damage from [[Forced Movement|forced movement]], that damage is reduced by a number equal to their immunity.

 Damage immunity should be the last thing applied when calculating damage.
 For instance, if your hero has Weapon immunity 5 and takes 8 damage from a weapon attack, you would take 3 damage.
 If a tactician first halved the damage you take with the [[Parry]] triggered action, you would take 4 damage from the attack before immunity is applied, with immunity then reducing the damage to 0.